 Figure 17.
-Plot of residuals versus year in least squares spawner-recruit fits of the hockey-stick function.
+Residuals over time in least squares spawner-recruit fits of the Hockey-Stick function.

 Figure 18.
 Population parameter estimates from the state-space model.
 The filled points and lines are the median estimates and 80% credible intervals.
 The open points are the estimates based on the least -squares fits.